Narón: Entertainment

 Narón has two cultural centres, one big theatre with more than 1000 seats and another smaller auditorium.
 Also there is a 12 screen cinema within the Centro Commercial Odeón, one of the two big shopping centres of the comarca (a new shopping centre opened in Ferrol in October 2013).
 The town also has 2 nightlife areas: Carretera de Castilla and A Gándara, near the shopping mall, with both places full of pubs, music and traditional bars, restaurants and inns.

 Festivities

 In the month of May, May Day is celebrated on the 1st along with the Galician Literature Day, on the 17th.

 An Oenach is celebrated in August, remembering Celtic origins.
-The Día de Narón is celebrated every year on the 23 November.
-Narón celebrates the National Day of Galicia on the 25 July with concerts and several parties at the main square in the town, the Galician Square.
+The Día de Narón is celebrated every year on 23 November.
+Narón celebrates the National Day of Galicia on 25 July with concerts and several parties at the main square in the town, the Galician Square.

 In addition to all the local fiestas, Narón also observes the national Spanish fiestas.